-- Tempur-Pedic TEMPUR-Cloud
+- Best mattress for limiting movement: Tempur-Pedic TEMPUR-Cloud

-- Saatva Loom & Leaf Mattress
+- Best for petite users: Saatva Loom & Leaf Mattress

-- Purple Mattress
+- Best for medium-firm support: Purple Mattress

-- Tuft & Needle Hybrid Mattress
+- Best bounce: Tuft & Needle Hybrid Mattress

-- Layla Hybrid Mattress
+- Best flippable mattress: Layla Hybrid Mattress

-- Leesa Original Mattress
+- Best for pressure point relief: Leesa Original Mattress

-- Casper Wave Hybrid Mattress
+- Best luxury: Casper Wave Hybrid Mattress

 Keep in mind that if you’re having pain with your current mattress, its age could be a factor.
 Over time, older mattresses of all kinds may start to sag and lose their ability to fully support the spine.
 This can cause back, hip, and shoulder pain.

-Mattresses can be a significant expense, but should last for 10 to 15 years.
+Mattresses can be a significant expense but should last for 10 to 15 years.

-- Transparent manufacturing.
-Each mattress comes from a manufacturer that provides information about material sourcing and doesn’t make unsubstantiated claims about disease prevention or cures.
+- Transparent manufacturing: Each mattress comes from a manufacturer that provides information about material sourcing and doesn’t make unsubstantiated claims about disease prevention or cures.

-- Consumer protection policy.
-Every mattress comes with a warranty and has a risk-free sleep trial period of at least 90 nights.
+- Consumer protection policy: Every mattress comes with a warranty and has a risk-free sleep trial period of at least 90 nights.
 Many offer free returns.

-- Consumer reviews.
-We read dozens of user reviews on multiple sites, to get a clear picture of the pros and cons of each mattress.
+- Consumer reviews: We read dozens of user reviews on multiple sites, to get a clear picture of the pros and cons of each mattress.

-- Cost.
-We kept a wide range of budgets in mind.
+- Cost: We kept a wide range of budgets in mind.

 The mattresses on this list are priced in the queen-size category.
 Their cost does not include the base, tax, delivery charges, or setup fees.

-We’ve listed cost as follows:
+We’ve listed costs as follows: